adivea/MoundMerging2020/README.md

 0. If you just want to use the data, choose the most suitable dataset for your toolkit (rds is great for R but geojson is easier to work with for Python users) from the output_data/ folder.
 All are streamlined, and sorted by from the most conservative and filtered to the most complete:

-  - Y_mounds_dd_early.rds - mounds clipped to Yambol region, deduplicated to early version, enriched (06_Enrich and 07_Finalize)
+  - Y_mounds_dd_early - mounds clipped to Yambol region, deduplicated to early version, enriched (06_Enrich and 07_Finalize)
-  - Y_mounds_dd_later.rds - mounds clipped to Yambol region, deduplicated to later version, enriched (06_Enrich and 07_Finalize)
+  - Y_mounds_dd_later - mounds clipped to Yambol region, deduplicated to later version, enriched (06_Enrich and 07_Finalize)
-  - Y_features_dd_early.rds - moundlike and other phenomena encountered in maps with 2010 variant of duplicates
+  - Y_features_dd_early - moundlike and other phenomena encountered in maps with 2010 variant of duplicates
-  - Y_features_dd_later.rds - moundlike and other phenomena encountered in maps with 2017 variant of duplicates
+  - Y_features_dd_later - moundlike and other phenomena encountered in maps with 2017 variant of duplicates

   For completeness and to facilitate transition between the scripts, interim outputs are stored in the interim/ folder.
 Some are products of earler scripts, where attributes are less streamlined to allow access to raw records.
 Others, such as the features_dd are similar to final files in the output_data/ but their spatial extent is greater, as they contain all originally verified features, and not only those inside the Yambol region.
   - interim/features_dd_early, interim/features_dd_later